Scientific laboratory technicians support scientific analysis, investigation, research and development

 Look for job vacancies at:

-- training on the use of technical apparatus;
+- training on the use of technical apparatus

-- conducting specific preparation tasks;
+- conducting specific preparation tasks

-- methodology for sampling;
+- methodology for sampling

-- testing and recording;
+- testing and recording

 - health and safety checks.

-The Institute of Science & Technology (IST) offers several qualifications that are also useful.
-They include the Certificate in Laboratory Skills, which is offered at different levels, and a higher diploma in the disciplines of analytical chemical, biochemical and microbiological laboratory techniques.
-For further information see IST Training.
+Continuing professional development (CPD) is important and the Institute of Science & Technology (IST) runs events and networking conferences throughout the year.
+It also offers relevant qualifications, that are offered at different levels, and a higher diploma in the disciplines of analytical, chemical, biochemical and microbiological laboratory techniques.

-- assistant technician;
+- assistant technician

-- senior/lead technician;
+- senior/lead technician

-- team leader technician;
+- team leader technician

 - laboratory manager.

 Taking further qualifications such as a Masters or PhD and acquiring specialist knowledge may enable you to move into scientific research.
-Search for postgraduate courses.